Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 In April 1994, a terrible genocide of Hutus against Tutsis began in Rwanda.
 In July of the same year, the Patriot Front (Tutsi) defeated the Hutu government and took control of the country.
 As a result, between July 14 and 17, 1994, more than half a million Rwandan refugees fled to North Kivu and its capital, Goma.
 Barely a month later, by August 14, nearly 50,000 of these people had died from an outbreak of cholera (followed by an outbreak of dysentery).
 The humanitarian response, which intensified in the second week after the outbreak began, only began to have an impact in the third week.

-Although the cholera outbreak in Goma in 1994 has unfortunately not been the only one to occur in humanitarian contexts, none have had such high crude mortality rates as that one.
-Nevertheless, there have been significant subsequent outbreaks, such as those in Haiti (with around 800,000 cases and 10,000 deaths between 2010 and 2019) or Yemen (with approximately 2,500,000 cases and 4,000 deaths between 2016 and 2021).
-Additionally, between 2021 and 2024, cholera has resurfaced in numerous humanitarian contexts (along with many other infectious diseases).
+Although the 1994 Goma cholera outbreak has not (unfortunately) been the only one to occur in humanitarian contexts, none has had such high crude mortality rates as those.
+Even so, there have been major subsequent outbreaks, such as those in Haiti (with around 800,000 cases and 10,000 deaths between 2010 and 2019) and Yemen (with around 2,500,000 cases and 4,000 deaths between 2016 and 2021).
+Between 2021 and 2024, moreover, cholera has resurged in numerous humanitarian contexts (alongside many other infectious diseases) (Stoddard et al., 2023)Stoddard, A., Breckenridge, M.-J., Harvey, P., Taylor, G., Timmins, N., & Thomas, M. (2023, February).
+Slipping away?
+A review of humanitarian capabilities in cholera response.
+Humanitarian Outcomes. https://humanitarianoutcomes.org/cholera_response_2_23.

 Importance of rehydration in cholera management